aandreyev/ai-coding-framework/TECHNICAL_DESIGN_STRATEGY.md

 ### Phase 3: Implementation Planning (AI-Led)

-**AI Responsibility**: Create detailed implementation plan with all technical decisions made
+**AI Responsibility**: Create detailed implementation plan with all technical decisions made.
+Do not specify human-centric timeframes in any planning materials.
+These will not apply in the context of AI-assisted coding.

 **1. Development Approach**
 - **AI Must Plan**: